osgi/docs/artifacts/index.md

 ---
 title: OSGi API Artifacts
 summary: OSGi™ API Artifacts
-layout: full-width-page
+layout: toc-page
 ---

 ![Image of OSGi Logo](/img/osgi-logo-512.png)

-# Overview
+## Overview

-All artifacts from OSGi are available on Maven Central with group id [`org.osgi`](https://search.maven.org/search?q=g:org.osgi).
+All OSGi API artifacts are available on Maven Central with groupId [`org.osgi`](https://search.maven.org/search?q=g:org.osgi).

-# Individual Artifacts
+## Individual Artifacts

-There are artifacts available for each chapter in the specification, where the the primary package name is used as the artifact id (starting with `org.osgi.`).
-The version is always equal to the version of the specification chapter.
+There are artifacts available for each chapter in the specification which has an API.
+The artifactId is the primary package name used in the specification.
+The major and minor version of the artifact is equal to the version of the specification chapter.
-In addition there may be dedicated build time artifacts provided (e.g. for annotations), so one chapter might have more than one artifact.

-# Aggregate Artifacts
+## Aggregate Artifacts

-In addition to individual artifacts some aggregate artifacts are provided which encapsulate multiple specification chapters.
-They have an artifact id starting with `osgi.`.
-It is recommended to use the individual artifacts though, as this allows a more granular versioning.
+In addition to individual artifacts, some aggregate artifacts are provided which encapsulate multiple related specifications.
+They have artifactIds starting with `osgi.`.

+There are dedicated build time artifacts which are not intended for use at runtime.
+These should be used with maven scope `provided`.
+For example, [`osgi.annotation`](https://search.maven.org/search?q=g:org.osgi%20and%20a:osgi.annotation) and [`osgi.core`](https://search.maven.org/search?q=g:org.osgi%20and%20a:osgi.core).

+Other than the dedicated build time artifacts, it is generally recommended to use the individual artifacts, as this allows for more precise versioning.
+In particular, avoid using the `osgi.cmpn` artifact.